Skip to main content

 Profile

-Mary Ellen Dillon has held myriad roles since joining the University of Dayton in the 1990s.
-She has served the department as part time lecturer, full time lecturer, lab coordinator and coordinator of the INSS (Integrated Natural Science Sequence).
-Some of her contributions include developing a paired tutoring system to support non-majors physics classes, developing and piloting an integrated field studies science course and pioneering the university’s new learning management system.
+Mary Ellen Dillon has held myriad roles since joining the University of Dayton.
+She has served the College as a part-time lecturer, full-time lecturer, Biology lab coordinator and Coordinator of the INSS (Integrated Natural Science Sequence).
+Her contributions have included the development of a paired tutoring system to support physics classes and an integrated field study course.
+She has also piloted integrative courses such as a recent special topics course in Biology and Sustainability.

 Faculty perspective

-"I have wanted to teach since I was a young girl.
-And through the many personal and professional changes of my adult years, the desire and passion to teach, and to teach others to teach, has remained.
-I enjoy creatively communicating complex concepts to eager (and sometimes not so eager) minds.
+"I have wanted to teach since I was a young girl, and despite numerous professional personal changes in my life, that passion for teaching students, as well as teaching others how to teach, has remained.
+I enjoy creatively communicating complex concepts to eager (and sometimes not so eager) young minds.

 Dillon ME, Jackson-Smith D (2021) Impact of the veterinary feed directive on Ohio cattle operations.
 PLoS ONE 16(8): e0255911. https://doi.org/10.1371/journal.pone.0255911